 Again this is simply not true, as long as a cogently structured plan and a well, presented approach to the bank is used.
 Most banks are now much more supportive of out of court restructurings like a CVA as it avoids the usual huge asset meltdown and costs of say administration.
 Although the CVA cannot affect the rights of the bank or lender they are stakeholders and should be closely involved in the process.

-Yes they will if it is a properly structured, well thought through plan and the company has been compliant with tax rules (i.e. filed the relevant returns) in the past (being on a time to pay deal is being compliant!)
+Yes they will if it is a properly structured, well thought through plan and the company has been compliant with tax rules (i.e. filed the relevant returns) in the past (being on a time to pay deal is being compliant!).
+It is also advisable that the directors have filed their own tax returns on time!
 The HMRC agency that decided on these proposals is called the Combined Voluntary Arrangement Service.
-Currently, it votes in favour of c.73% of all proposals.
-However, we have a >90% approval record.
+Currently, it votes in favour of c.
+70% of all proposals.
+However, we have a >70% approval record.
 Please read our latest page on the HMRC and the CVA Process also our page on the Voluntary arrangement service and CVAs

 “I will lose any tax losses if the company goes into a CVA”

 No you won’t.
 Even if the company’s assets are transferred to another business in the form of a “hive down” then the losses can be transferred provided some certain conditions are met.
 For more details read our CVAs and corporation tax issues page here

 ”Our Regulator will step in and take over!”